froko/create-vite-ts/README.md

 ### Available in all templates:

-- `npm start`: Starts the application at http://localhost:3000
+- `npm run dev`: Starts the application at http://localhost:3000
 - `npm run build`: Builds the application into the `dist` folder
 - `npm run preview`: Serves the built application at http://localhost:3000